schizyfos/Goal/README.md

 # Goal

-Creating a comunity for the development of AI learning model, outlined in the references bellow.
+Creating a community for the development of AI learning model, outlined in the references bellow.

 # References